Business Success Using Six Sigma Tools: DMAIC

 - Control production operations going forward to ensure that the problem doesn't come back.

-Click on each word for a complete definition.
-But before we get into details, where does DMAIC come from, and how does it work inside Six Sigma?
+Before we get into the details, where does DMAIC come from, and how does it work inside Six Sigma?

 Where Does DMAIC Come From?